i582/phpstats/README.md

 8. Count of magic numbers in functions and methods;
 9. Count fully typed methods.

+See the documentation [part](https://i582.github.io/phpstats-docs/docs/capabilities/metrics/) for details.

 ### Dependency graphs

-PhpStats is currently building the following dependency graphs:
+**PhpStats** is currently building the following dependency graphs:

 1. Class (or interface) dependencies;
-2. Class (interface) extend and implementation dependencies;
+2. Class (interface) extend or implementation dependencies;
 3. Function or method dependencies;
 4. Links within a class (*or graph for the LCOM 4 metric*);
 5. Links between files (*included in global and in functions*);